civetweb/civetweb/docs/UserManual.md

     document_root /var/www
     $ civetweb

-Civetweb can also be used to modify `.htpasswd` passwords file:
+Civetweb can also be used to modify `.htpasswd` passwords files:

     civetweb -A <htpasswd_file> <realm> <user> <passwd>

-Unlike other web servers, civetweb does not require CGI scripts be located in a special directory.
+Unlike other web servers, civetweb does not require CGI scripts to be located in a special directory.
 CGI scripts can be anywhere.
 CGI (and SSI) files are recognized by the file name pattern.
 Civetweb uses shell-like glob patterns.
 Pattern match starts at the beginning of the string, so essentially patterns are prefix patterns.
 Syntax is as follows: